De Broglie–Bohm theory: Results

+The basis for agreement with standard quantum mechanics is that the particles are distributed according to $|\psi|^2$.
+This is a statement of observer ignorance: the initial positions are represented by a statistical distribution so deterministic trajectories will result in a statistical distribution.

 Measuring spin and polarization

 According to ordinary quantum theory, it is not possible to measure the spin or polarization of a particle directly; instead, the component in one direction is measured; the outcome from a single particle may be 1, meaning that the particle is aligned with the measuring apparatus, or −1, meaning that it is aligned the opposite way.
-For an ensemble of particles, if we expect the particles to be aligned, the results are all 1.
-If we expect them to be aligned oppositely, the results are all −1.
-For other alignments, we expect some results to be 1 and some to be −1 with a probability that depends on the expected alignment.
+An ensemble of particles prepared by a polarizer to be in state 1 will all measure polarized in state 1 in a subsequent apparatus.
+A polarized ensemble sent through a polarizer set at angle to the first pass will result in some values of 1 and some of −1 with a probability that depends on the relative alignment.
 For a full explanation of this, see the Stern–Gerlach experiment.

 In de Broglie–Bohm theory, the results of a spin experiment cannot be analyzed without some knowledge of the experimental setup.
 It is possible to modify the setup so that the trajectory of the particle is unaffected, but that the particle with one setup registers as spin-up, while in the other setup it registers as spin-down.
 Thus, for the de Broglie–Bohm theory, the particle's spin is not an intrinsic property of the particle; instead spin is, so to speak, in the wavefunction of the particle in relation to the particular device being used to measure the spin.
 This is an illustration of what is sometimes referred to as contextuality and is related to naive realism about operators.
 Interpretationally, measurement results are a deterministic property of the system and its environment, which includes information about the experimental setup including the context of co-measured observables; in no sense does the system itself possess the property being measured, as would have been the case in classical physics.

 Measurements, the quantum formalism, and observer independence

-De Broglie–Bohm theory gives the same results as quantum mechanics.
+De Broglie–Bohm theory gives almost the same results as (non-relativisitic) quantum mechanics.
 It treats the wavefunction as a fundamental object in the theory, as the wavefunction describes how the particles move.
 This means that no experiment can distinguish between the two theories.
 This section outlines the ideas as to how the standard quantum formalism arises out of quantum mechanics.
-References include Bohm's original 1952 paper and Dürr et al.